 Works represent the expression of life from a Chinese point of view in paintings, installations, and thought-provoking murals.
 It was one of the highlights of our last trip to Sydney.

 Free Guided Tours – To learn more about the artists and the personal risks they faced for their art, time your visit with one of the free tours that begin at 11 am, 1 pm, and 3 pm.
-Tours last 45 minutes, and entry is free.
+Tours last 45 minutes and you just put your name down when you arrive.

 Taking the ferry from Circular Quay to Manly is one of the unmissable experiences in Sydney.